Parent page: More about Schematics

 Managing the Display of the Connection Lines

-- Hide/show all of the connection lines by toggling the display state of the Default Connection Lines option, in the System Colors section of the Layers and Colors tab of the View Configuration panel.
+- Hide/show all of the connection lines by toggling the display state of the Default Color for New Nets System layer, in the Board Layers and Colors tab of the View Configuration dialog.

 - Selectively hide/show connection lines, using the commands in View » Connections sub-menu (press the N shortcut to pop this menu up).
 All of the available commands have accelerator keys, making it an efficient method of performing such tasks as hiding all connection lines (N, H, A), then displaying the connection lines for a specific net (N, S, N).

 - When in single layer mode (Shift+S), display only the connection lines that connect to component pads that are on that layer.
-Control this using the All Connections in Single Layer Mode option in the View Configuration panel (Additional Options section of the View Options tab).
+Control this using the Show All Connections in Single Layer Mode option in the View Options tab of the View Configuration dialog.

 - For a connection line whose start and end pads are on different layers, display each connection line using a combination of the start and end layer colors.
-Control this using the Use Layer Colors For Connection Drawing option in the View Configuration panel (Additional Options section of the View Options tab).
+Control this using the Use Layer Colors For Connection Drawing option in the View Options tab of the View Configuration dialog.

 - Assign color to the connection lines in a net, or a set of nets, to help easily identify them.
 This is discussed below.